jrgparkinson/mushy-layer/test/README.md

 addpath(genpath(['~/mushy-layer/matlab/']))
 ```

-Finally, the python scripts assume that the slurm job queuing system is accessible.
+The python scripts assume that the slurm job queuing system is accessible.
 If it is not, you will have to run the batch files which it creates manually.
 Alternatively, open up the `test/BatchJob.py` file and edit the `BatchJob.write_slurm_file(...)` and `BatchJob.run_task(...)` methods so that they work with your setup.

 # Running the problems
 There are five test problems, which can each be run individually by